fbpx

 • If you have great testimonials from industry authorities, use them.
 They’re a huge selling tool.

 • That said, all testimonials draw attention.
-So if your testimonials are just ok, think twice.
+So, if your testimonials are just okay, think twice.

 • Testimonials should always have photos.